Official Bio

 After witnessing 9/11 firsthand, I carried unresolved traumatic stress for years.
 I was overworked, struggling with my boundaries, and I was in an unhappy relationship.
 I looked functional on the outside, but inside, I felt disconnected.

-Later, I learned I was living in a high-functioning survival state, which many clinicians call functional freeze, outwardly capable, inwardly shut down.
+Later, I came to understand that I wasn't just overwhelmed; I was living in a high-functioning survival state, often referred to as functional freeze, where you can look outwardly capable while feeling inwardly disconnected or shut down.
 That insight gave language to what I had been living in my body.

-Facing the possibility of a life of heart issues, I suddenly realized that life isn't just about surviving or even thriving, but about living joyfully.
-And even in the face of challenges, trauma, or adversity, I learned skills that allowed me to choose how I wanted to feel every day.
+Facing the possibility of ongoing heart issues, I realized that life isn't just about surviving or even thriving, but about feeling fully alive.
+Even in the face of challenges, trauma, or adversity, it is possible to shift how we experience ourselves day to day.

 -

-Many people have been shaped by stress, adversity, or trauma, even when life looks successful on the outside.
+Many people have been shaped by stress or trauma, even when life looks successful outside.

 -